Vehicle App SDK

 • Vehicle Model Ontology : The SDK provides a set of model base classes for the creation of vehicle models.

-• Middleware integration : Vehicle Models can contain gRPC stubs to communicate with Vehicle Services. gRPC communication is integrated with the Dapr middleware for service discovery and OpenTelemetry logging and tracing.
+• Middleware integration : Vehicle Models can contain gRPC stubs to communicate with Vehicle Services. gRPC communication is integrated natively.

 • Publish & subscribe messaging : The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.